 2. MALTESE FALCON – 88.00m – Perini Navi, Turkey/Italy

 The iconic MALTESE FALCON is the second largest sailing yacht in the world.
 She was delivered to her first owner, venture capitalist Tom Perkins in 2006.
-She is now owned by Elena Ambrosiadou, a Greek hedge fund manager.
+The yacht is now owned by Elena Ambrosiadou, a Greek hedge fund manager.
 With her unique rig design, MALTESE FALCON has hit speeds in excess of 24 knots!
 Another unique feature is a cinema screen on her sails!

 1. SEA CLOUD – 96.00m – Krupp, Germany

 SEA CLOUD was built in Germany in 1931 as a private yacht for Wall Street broker E. F. Hutton and his wife Marjorie Merriweather.
 The yacht’s name at the time was HUSSAR II.
 The yacht has been through numerous ownership changes and in World War II, she was requisitioned by the US Navy.
-SEA CLOUD is now available for private charter and per cabin cruises.
+SEA CLOUD is now available for private yacht charters and per cabin cruises.